mojolicious/mojo.js/docs/Growing.md

 ## Simplified Application

-Next we need to update all `ctx.render` calls and remove the inline templates from out application.
+Next we need to update all `ctx.render` calls and remove the inline templates from our application.

 ```js
 import mojo from '@mojojs/core';